atharvas/atharvas.github.io/microblog/synthesizing_transformers.md

 ## Section 4: Conclusion

 Overall, I tried synthesizing programs using top-down synthesis , bottom-up synthesis, and library learning.
 Library learning seems the most promising because we already have a corpora of program abstractions that we can leverage to solving more problems.
-However, Stitch is not ready to be used with DreamCoder.
-In fact, I was the second Stitch user (after the authors).
+However, Stitch is not ready to be used with DreamCoder

 I'd love to pursue this topic as a serious research problem in the future.